alexsanyum/snp_format_converter/README.md

 ### stru2phy

-This program generated a phylip file from a struc file
+This program generated a phylip file from a struc file.

 How to use:
 ~~~